Azure control plane and data plane

 The control plane includes two scenarios for handling requests - "green field" and "brown field".
 Green field refers to new resources.
 Brown field refers to existing resources.
 As you deploy resources, Azure Resource Manager understands when to create new resources and when to update existing resources.
 You don't have to worry that identical resources will be created.

 Requests for data plane operations are sent to an endpoint that's specific to your instance.
-For example, the Detect Language operation in Cognitive Services is a data plane operation because the request URL is:
+For example, the Detect Language operation in Azure AI services is a data plane operation because the request URL is:

 Data plane operations aren't limited to REST API.
 They may require other credentials such as logging in to a virtual machine or database server.